-Special considerations to perform functional tests by means of remote survey, according to the relevant Tasneef instructions, will be given to cargo and ballast systems under PMS or CBM, for which good functional performance is confirmed by noise and vibration analysis of their main components.
+Special considerations to waive functional tests, will be given to cargo and ballast systems under CBM properly managed and documented or PMS for which good functional performance is confirmed by noise and vibration analysis of their main components.

 In case of complete main machinery overhauling (e.g. main cargo and ballast pump overhauling), a functional test during loading and unloading operation is to be carried out to confirm the effectiveness of the maintenance carried out.